Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

   # Extra arguments are added to mkDerivation's arguments as-is.
   # Since it adds all passed arguments to the shell environment,
   # we can use this to set the environment variable the `Paths_`
-  # module of distribution-nixpkgs uses to search for bundled
+  # module of distribution-botpkgs uses to search for bundled
   # files.
   # See also: https://cabal.readthedocs.io/en/latest/cabal-package.html#accessing-data-files-from-package-code
-  distribution_nixpkgs_datadir = toString ./distribution-nixpkgs;
+  distribution_nixpkgs_datadir = toString ./distribution-botpkgs;
 }
 ```